hayesall/CLFanfictionSearchEngine/README.md

    * (As a side note, I updated my true [web crawler for following links](crawl.py), but wrote a separate one for this project)
    * The Scraper [View Code](scraper.py):

+     ```python
+     > python
+     > import Scraper
+     > scraper = Scraper()
+     > metadata = scraper.scrape_story_metadata(STORY_ID)
+     ```

+     * For full documentation, refer to the GitHub page linked above.

-     I modified Smitha's original python code to have better error checking (the program would crash if there was only one chapter) and a higher rate-limit that used Poisson noise with a 2-second median.
+     * I modified Smitha's original python code to have better error checking (the program would crash if there was only one chapter) and a higher rate-limit that used Poisson noise with a 2-second median.

    * Analysis/Reduction [View Code](scrape_fiction.py)

-     Smitha's updated code was imported here as a package, then in one step this script downloaded the page; stored metadata, structure, and the inverted index; then proceeded to the next story.
+     * Smitha's updated code was imported here as a package, then in one step this script downloaded the page; stored metadata, structure, and the inverted index; then proceeded to the next story.
 I set the original run to only scrape the first 3000 chapters, but this involved downloading each page and review page.

+     * `python scrape_fiction.py`

+       * INPUT: none on the commandline: the script imports a file called "sids.txt" (which is simply a list of story-IDs)

+       * OUTPUT: creates three files: metadata.csv (similar to docs.dat), structure.csv (for calculating PageRank), and invindex.dat.

-3. Now that we had metadata.csv (similar to docs.dat), structure.csv (for calculating pagerank), and invindex.dat: it's time to put everything together.
+3. Now that we have the  metadata, structure, and the inverted index: it's time to put everything together.

    * PageRank [View Code](pagerank.py)